anbarasiu/fluid/_posts/2020-08-14-self-organising-team.md

 ---
 layout: post
-title: Self Organising Engineering Team [WIP]
+title: Self Organising Engineering Team
 description: What could an ideal self-organising engineering team look like?
 summary: Nascent set thoughts on self-organising engineering teams, as I try to gather and put together a better model for understanding.
 tags: engineering systems